maksanm/NBC-TI/README.md

 ## Testing models with different datasets

 [The *clustbench* dataset catalogue](https://clustering-benchmarks.gagolewski.com/weave/data-v1.html#wut/circles) contains a variety of 2D and 3D datasets, offering extensive possibilities for testing clustering algorithms.
-To use a different dataset, modify the `battery` and `dataset` variables in any of the notebooks.
+To use a different dataset, simply modify the `battery` and `dataset` variables in any of the notebooks.